 What did Council decide?

 CNO’s board of directors, which is called Council, meets quarterly to provide oversight, insight and foresight into CNO’s strategic direction.
-At their June 3 meeting, Council discussed the new REx-PN™ exam and our work to modernize the practice standards.
-Council also approved five new nursing education programs, the 2020 Annual Report for submission to the Minister of Health, and a new cut-off date for having passed the NCLEX-RN as part of evaluating the education of internationally educated RN applicants.
+At its September 30 meeting, Council discussed work to date on modernizing standards, approved six new nursing education programs, appointed their first nominating committee — and more!

 Council granted preliminary approval to these new nursing programs: